TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

 .. container:: table-row

    Property

+         .. _stdwrap-debug:

          debug

    Data type
          boolean

    Description
-         Prints content with HTMLSpecialChars() and <PRE></PRE>: Useful for debugging which value stdWrap actually ends up with, if you're constructing a website with TypoScript.
+         Prints content with HTMLSpecialChars() and <pre></pre>: Useful for debugging which value stdWrap actually ends up with, if you are constructing a website with TypoScript.

          Should be used under construction only.